KevinJC23/Diabetes-PredictiveAnalytics/README.md

 ## Data Understanding
 ### Source
 The dataset used in this project was obtained from [Kaggle](https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset) with the name "Diabetes Prediction Dataset".
-It can be downloaded using kagglehub library
+It can be downloaded using kagglehub library.

 ### Dataset Information
 This dataset consists of 100000 entries before data cleaning and is designed to predict the likelihood of someone having diabetes based on the features and lifestyle factors.
 The dataset includes nine features, one of which is the target label Diabetes, with values defined as follows: